Dean’s Rural List (DRL)

 - Repeat for any additional address that you have resided at.

-If you apply for the Dean's Rural List, are deemed eligible and invited for an interview, you will have to submit a Statutory Declaration and/or verification of the information you have provided on the online form.
+If you apply for the medicine program and meet all the prerequisites for the program then apply for the Dean's Rural List when required and are invited for an interview, you will have to submit a Statutory Declaration on the day of your interview.
+Upon request, you may also be required to provide verification of the address and date information you have provided when you applied for the DRL.